Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: CLF and BNCBF Compatibility Verification

 Note that Proposition~\ref{prop:clf-bncbf-compat-general} is valid for any set $\Gamma\subset\Rc$.
+Intuitively, since the CLF and BNCBF conditions define half-spaces in the control input $u$,~\eqref{eq:r1-clf-bncbf-compat-check-general} checks whether the normal vectors of the hyperplanes defining such half-spaces are linearly independent.
+If this condition does not hold,~\eqref{eq:r2-clf-bncbf-compat-check-general} checks whether the input-independent terms of the CLF and BNCBF conditions leave enough space for such conditions to be compatible.
+Additionally, optimization problems~\eqref{eq:r1-clf-bncbf-compat-check-general} and~\eqref{eq:r2-clf-bncbf-compat-check-general} need to be checked for every possible set of active constraints.
+The constraints~\eqref{eq:J-active-r1} and~\eqref{eq:J-active-r2} ensure that $\Jc$ is the set of active constraints at $x$.
 Often, one is interested in verifying the compatibility of a CLF and a BNCBF only in a small subset of $\Rc$, in which case the flexibility provided by the set $\Gamma$ is useful.

 \begin{remark}\longthmtitle{Checking for all Possible Sets of Active Constraints} {\rm Given a subset $\Jc\subset\Pc([N_l])$ of functions $\{h_{i,l} \}$, Proposition~\ref{prop:clf-bncbf-compat-general} provides a way to verify if the CLF and the BNCBF are compatible at the points in the region of interest $\Gamma\cap\Fc$ where such functions are active.
 Let $H_{l,\Jc}:=\setdef{x\in\Gamma}{\Ic_l(x)=\Jc}$ be the points in $\Gamma$ where the constraints with index in $\Jc$ are active, and $\Sc_l:=\setdef{\Jc\subset\Pc([N_l])}{ H_{l,\Jc}\neq\emptyset }$ be the sets of indices for which the above set is nonempty.
 The class $\Sc_l$ contains all possible sets of active constraints in $\Gamma$.
 By checking the condition in Proposition~\ref{prop:clf-bncbf-compat-general} for all $\Jc$ in $\Sc_l$, we can verify if the CLF and the BNCBF are compatible in $\Gamma\cap\Fc$.
 In practice, given a region $\Gamma$ where we are interested in checking the compatibility of $V_q$ and $h_l$, one can often identify the indices that can achieve a maximum value in $\Gamma$ (for example, for polytopic obstacles in the plane, only a few of the functions $h_{i,l}$ have points in $\Gamma$ where they take positive values).
 This means that the cardinality of $\Sc_l$ is often small and the number of checks using Proposition~\ref{prop:clf-bncbf-compat-general} can be kept small. \demo } \end{remark}